rclone/rclone/docs/content/docs.md

 or append-only data sets (notably backup archives), where modification implies corruption and should not be propagated.

+## --leave-root ###

+During rmdirs it will not remove root directory, even if it's empty.

 ### --log-file=FILE ###

 Log all of rclone's output to FILE.
 This is not active by default.